-I keep saying that the glory days of point ‘n click gaming is back, yet for some reason, few seem to believe me.
-That should change with the recent release of A Golden Wake, from Grundislav Games (of Ben Jordan fame), though.
-Not only does it look amazing, but the game also takes place in a rarely used setting: 1920’s Florida!
-Groovy.
+I keep saying that the glory days of point-and-click games are back, yet for some reason, few seem to believe me.
+That should hopefully change with the recent release of A Golden Wake.
+Not only does it look amazing, but the game also takes place in a rarely used setting: 1920s Florida!

 Set against the backdrop of the Florida Land Boom of the 1920s, A Golden Wake is a story of an innocent man’s descent into greed and corruption, and his eventual redemption.